 Trend 3: Hybrid cloud solutions are becoming verticalized

 This year, we will observe more vertical cloud solutions coming to the market, as smaller cloud providers will look for different ways to differentiate themselves from the hyperscalers.
 Later in the year, we can expect to see a significant investment from these small players in industry-specific compliance regimes to build credibility within their target market.

-This will result into more hybrid cloud offerings that will cover the entire spectrum of the XaaS stack, Platform-as-a-Service (PaaS), Infrastructure-as-a-Service (IaaS) and Software-as-a-Service (SaaS), which delivers a comprehensive solution for specific verticals.
+This will result in more hybrid cloud offerings that will cover the entire spectrum of the XaaS stack, Platform-as-a-Service (PaaS), Infrastructure-as-a-Service (IaaS), and Software-as-a-Service (SaaS), which delivers a comprehensive solution for specific verticals.

 Trend 4: The rise of hybrid cloud management solutions